jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 -  The generic content area of a tabbed UI is a *panel*.
-Refer to a panel by its most specific name, such as “File browser.” *Tab bars* have *tabs* which let a user view different panels.
+Refer to a panel by its most specific name, such as “File browser.” *Tab bars* have *tabs* that let a user view different panels.
--  The *menu bar* contains *menu items*, which have their own *submenus*.
+-  The *menu bar* contains *menu items* that have their own *submenus*.
 -  Refer to the *main work area* as the work area when the name is unambiguous.
 -  When describing elements in the UI, prefer colloquial names over technical names.
-For example, “File browser” instead of “Files panel”.
+For example, use “File browser” instead of “Files panel”.

 Write most element names in lowercase.
 These names include: